Sarthakpanwar113/AIFlixHub/README.md

 - register TMDB API & created an app & get access token
 - get data from TMDB now playing movie LIST Api

+- custom hook for nowplaying movie
+- created movieSlice
+- updated the store with movies data
+- planing for main conatainer and secondary container
+- fetch data for trailer video
+- update the store with tailer video data
+- embedded the youtube video and make it autoplay and mute
+- added tailwind classes to makke main conatiner look awesome